AJMansfield/Intelligence-Core-Public/kttu03.md

   will proceed north with the cart to the site you've chosen, and set up camp to await your arrival on the other side.

-You, Coke, Morgan, and the younger of the two others, will travel south along the rim to the point where you'd crossed before, and the following morning will descend the canyon and cross to the other side. carrying the bare minimum of equipment needed to set up on the far side.
+You, Coke, Morgan, and the younger of the two others, will travel south along the rim to the point where you'd crossed before, and the following morning will descend the canyon and cross to the other side, carrying the bare minimum of equipment needed to set up on the far side.

 ----

 As you proceed along the rim,

-- conversation???
-  - origin stories for coke, morgan, and pinky.

-- coke went to mage school
-- morgan farmed ocean textile
-- pinky was wealthy NEET / political pawn

-- why do all this?
-  - adventure!
-  - escape from home
-  - this is unusual circumstances. don't know where this will lead but the other option i
-  - feels right, like this is where I'm supposed to be somehow? (gotta follow my rainbow)
-  - friends stick together / help each other / something

-- ok but why me?
-- you seem stupid at first because of how you speak, but can tell you have hidden abilities and expertise
-- aside from brute strength, drawing up a plan to move cargo across the canyon
+  conversation is sparse and muted.
+Aside from the distant rush of the water at the bottom of the canyon, the quiet jingle of your party's equipment, and the muffled thuds of your feet along the rough ground, there is only silence.

+And you are being watched.

+From where, by who, or what their intent is, you do not know, but given what you've heard, you're certain you'd rather not meet them.

-Eventually, you reach the point across from where you'd left the rover, and strike camp early.
+Eventually, you reach the point opposite where you left the rover, where you plan to cross.

+If you had a choice, you would keep moving to try to evade the watchers, but there are not enough hours left in the day to make it across the canyon before nightfall, and you're forced to strike camp early.
+The extra time does however give you time to select a defensible rocky outcrop to camp on, back against the canyon rim and with clear sightlines in all directions and plenty of cover to shoot from.

+Whoever the watcher is, they seem to realize you're in a good position, and the feeling of being watched subsides about an hour before the rain begins again.

 You awaken an break camp four hours before dawn, as soon as the sun's binary partner is high enough in the sky to see by.
+While the watcher doesn't appear to have returned, you'd rather put the canyon between you and them as soon as possible.
-You'll need as much time as possible to cross the canyon floor before the next nightfall.
+In any case, you want to allow as much time as possible to make it across should something go wrong.

 The descent goes smoothly, and you reach the canyon floor just as the sky begins to lighten, although you won't see sunlight this far down for several hours yet.
-The river at the bottom is more full than it was your first time, but you're able to find a route across, hopping between several large boulders that had come to rest there the night before.
+The river at the bottom is more full than it was in summer when you crossed the first time, but you're able to find a route across, hopping between several large boulders the size of railcars that had come to rest there the night before.

-- thoughts about discussion?

 The ascent proves more challenging.
 It's not a technically demanding climb,